Wednesday, January 3, 2018

 THAT BLUEBERRY PIE, YES, THAT ONE!

-HAPPY NEW YEAR PIE
+HAPPY NEW YEAR BLUEBERRY PIE

-Remember Elaine's "big salad", well I can do better than that.
+Remember Elaine's "big salad," well I can do better than that.
 I made a "big pie", and, after eating it, I am going to wish that I had Elaine's salad.
 Although, I must say it was delicious and worth every calorie.

 The recipe-